OP-Engineering/op-sqlite/README.md

 Created by [@ospfranco](https://twitter.com/ospfranco).
 Also created `react-native-quick-sqlite`, this is the next version.
 You can expect a new version once Static Hermes is out.

+**Please consider Sponsoring**, none of this work is for free.
+I pay for it with my time and knowledge.
+If you are a company in need of help with your React Native/React apps feel free to reach out.
+I also do a lot of C++ and nowadays Rust.

 ## Benchmarks

 You can find the [benchmarking code in the example app](https://github.com/OP-Engineering/op-sqlite/blob/main/example/src/Database.ts#L44).
 Loading a 300k record database: